There are many different annotation tools you can use on your Showbie documents. This guide outlines each and how to use them!

 The Text Tool allows for typing text directly on the page in Showbie documents for when longer text is needed.
 You can customize the color, font size, and alignment of text.
 The text is editable after it’s been saved and Showbie keeps track of who authored the text and when it was created or last modified.

-• When you are finished adding text, make sure you tap 'Done' to save your work.
+When you are finished adding text, make sure you tap Done to save your work.

-Font Options:
+Font Options

-Deleting a Text Box on the Web vs. iPad
+Deleting a Text Box

-• Right-click on the text box
+Right-click on the text box

-• Click Delete
+Click Delete

-iPad App:
+iPad App

-• Select the text box
+Select the text box

-• Tap and hold the text box
+Tap and hold the text box

-• Tap Delete
+Tap Delete

 Pen Tool

-Use the pen tool to draw or write free handedly.
-Once you’ve selected the pen icon, tap it a second time to open the pen options palette.
+Use the Pen Tool to draw or write freehand.
+After selecting the pen icon, tap it again to open the pen options palette.
+While the pen tool is selected, use two fingers to zoom and scroll.

 Highlighter Tool